 Best Orlando Theme Park Restaurants

 Most people associate theme park food with three words: Quick.
 Greasy.
 Fried.
-In today’s post, though, we’re going to talk about a few full-service Orlando theme park restaurants that blow those pre-conceptions out of the water.
+Today’s post will discuss a few full-service Orlando theme park restaurants that blow those pre-conceptions out of the water.
 Of course, Disney alone offers over 440 restaurants to eat at.
 Here are just a few of the best places to eat.
-Keep checking back or follow our blog for updates to this list.
+Please keep checking back or follow our blog for updates to this list.

 Be Our Guest (Magic Kingdom, Disney World)

 This popular addition to Fantasyland is easily one of the toughest tables in the city, often booked up to six months in advance for dinner.
 Six months!
-So you have to book early if you want to have any shot at eating here in the evening.
-Lunch is a different story, as they offer walk-up service, but you may still find yourself in for a lengthy wait if you don’t arrive early.
+So you have to book early to have a shot at eating here in the evening.
+Lunch is a different story, as they offer walk-up service, but you may still be in for a lengthy wait if you don’t arrive early.

-Set in the Beast’s Castle, the themed restaurant features three gorgeous dining areas inspired by the animated classic, Beauty and the Beast.
-The fare is French-bistro inspired (lamb, steak, chicken, salmon, and pork) and runs $18-33 for dinner and $9-14 for lunches which include a selection of salads and sandwiches.
+Set in the Beast’s Castle, the themed restaurant features three gorgeous dining areas inspired by the animated classic Beauty and the Beast.
+The fare is French-bistro inspired (lamb, steak, chicken, salmon, and pork) and runs $18-33 for dinner and $9-14 for lunches, including a selection of salads and sandwiches.

 Article originally written on Oct 3, 2014.
 Updated on Sep 24, 2019.